History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-During the Switch 2-focused Nintendo Direct in April 2025, multiple publishers pledged support for the console and an initial lineup of 46 games from publishing partners was confirmed, with 17 slated to coincide with the console's launch in June.
+During the Nintendo Direct in April 2025, multiple publishers pledged support for the Nintendo Switch 2 console, including Square Enix, Capcom and Electronic Arts.
+An initial lineup of 46 games was confirmed, with 17 coinciding with the console's launch in June.

 Nintendo Switch Version 2 - Grey - International Version